BYU-CSA/cyber-kickstart/README.md

 New to CTFs?
 Not sure how to start?
 We've provided a document for beginners that details how to get started, then you can go through each week's lessons!
 Just go to [the Beginners.md page](friday-lessons/Beginners.md) to get started!

 ## Monthly CTF Competitions
-We hold weekly meetings to prepare for frequent CTF (Capture the Flag) competitions that we will be participating in.
+We hold weekly meetings to prepare for CTF (Capture the Flag) competitions that we will be participating in.
+Check out the `cyberkickstart` and `weekly-ctfs` channels in the [slack](byuitc.slack.com) for updates.

 ## CTFTime
 CTFTime is the ESPN for CTFs.
 We have our own team called BYU Cyberia listed on CTFTime that you should join [here](https://ctftime.org/team/155711).
 It also has a calender of various future CTFs.